myint/cppclean/README.rst

 =========
 You can add a siteheaders.py file in /cppclean/cpp to configure where to look for other headers (typically -I options passed to a compiler).
-Currently two values are supported: .TRANSITIVE and GetIncludeDirs.
+Currently two values are supported: ``_TRANSITIVE`` and ``GetIncludeDirs``.
-_TRANSITIVE should be set to a boolean value (True or False) indicating whether to transitively process all header files. .he default is False.
+``_TRANSITIVE`` should be set to a boolean value (True or False) indicating whether to transitively process all header files.
+The default is False.

-GetIncludeDirs is a function that takes a single argument and returns a sequence of directories to include. .his can be a generator or return a static list::
+``GetIncludeDirs`` is a function that takes a single argument and returns a sequence of directories to include.
+This can be a generator or return a static list::

     def GetIncludeDirs(filename):